Qiskit/rustworkx/docs/source/api.rst

    :param int to: The node index to find the paths to
    :param int min_depth: The minimum depth of the path to include in the output
        list of paths.
-By default all paths are included regardless of depth, sett to 0 will behave like the default.
+By default all paths are included regardless of depth, setting to 0 will behave like the default.
    :param int cutoff: The maximum depth of path to include in the output list
        of paths.
 By default includes all paths regardless of depth, setting to 0 will behave like default.

-   :returns paths: A list of lists where each inner list is a path path
+   :returns paths: A list of lists where each inner list is a path
    :rtype: list

 .. py:function:: dag_all_simple_paths(graph, from, to, min_depth=None, cutoff=None)
-   Return all simple paths between 2 nodes in a PyGraph object
+   Return all simple paths between 2 nodes in a PyDAG object

    A simple path is a path with no repeated nodes.